kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 ## Summary

-In this lesson, you have learnt how to call a function.
+IIn this lesson, you have learnt how to call a function.
 Some functions require you to supply the input arguments for the function to do its calculation.
-You also learn how take the return value of the function which we also call as the output of the function.
-We differentiate the output returned by the function and its side effect.
-Some functions like `print()` do not have output but creates side effect.
-We also learn on how you can make use of other functions created by other people such as the various mathematical function in the `math` library.
-We show the different ways of importing the module into the current environment so that we can call the function using the dot operator.
+You also learned how to take the return value of the function, which we also call the output of the function.
+We differentiate the output returned by the function from its side effect.
+Some functions, like `print()`, do not have output but create side effects.
+We also learned how you can make use of other functions created by other people, such as the various mathematical functions in the `math` library.
+We demonstrated the different ways of importing the module into the current environment so that we can call the function using the dot operator.